Finland’s Thomson Shining for WHL’s Rockets

 “He took a hard push and then he had deception in his next move.
 He was just waiting for that defender to go on pause with his deception,” recalled Foote.
 “I didn’t know if the kick-up, if it fell in his skates and his skill took over, or he meant to put it in (his skates).
 It was hard to tell, but I think his athleticism took over.

-“Obviously it’s a high-skill goal, part of it is just great athleticism and the other part is his brain, and also we can into what they are doing over there (in Finland) in developing.
+“Obviously it’s a high-skill goal, part of it is just great athleticism and the other part is his brain, and we can also get into what they are doing over there (in Finland) in developing.
 I think it all comes into one.”

 Foote also credited the reactionary part — the kick-up — to how Thomson “plays in flexion all the time, he plays like a cat and he’s able to move sideways and cover more space, which causes the defender to bite on it.
 He knows how to draw them to him and go the other way.